-The International Monetary Fund said that the Russian economy shrank by 21.8% at an annualized rate in the second quarter of this year, while it is expected to shrink by only 3.4% for the whole of this year.
+The IMF said that the Russian economy shrank by 21.8% at an annualized rate in the second quarter of this year.
+IMF said more while it is expected to shrink by only 3.4% for the whole of this year.
 In June, the group had forecast that the Russian economy would shrink by 6 percent this year.

 According to Agence France-Presse analysis, the new issue of the “World Economic Outlook Report” to some extent supports the Russian government’s views on the country’s economy.
 While Russia’s economy may face long-term challenges, for now, its energy exports appear to be helping Russia survive Western sanctions.